exercism/website/README.md

 EXERCISM_ENV=development bundle exec setup_exercism_local_aws
 ```

+**Note: you will need to do this every time you reset dynamodb, which happens when Docker is restarted.**

 #### Running the local servers

 We have a Procfile which executes the various commands need to run Exercism locally.